-22 Lessons in running a successful Farmers’ Market stand
+22 timeless lessons in running a successful farmers’ market stand

 The woman who started London’s hugely successful farmers’ market gives her timeless tips for selling at a market.

 Words: Nina Planck

 Nina Planck is a food author and businesswoman who founded the London Farmers’ Markets which now runs 20 year-round markets.
 She grew up on a family farm in the USA and started selling fresh produce from roadside stands when she was nine years old.
 Her family made a living and sent their two children to college on the proceeds of farmers’ markets.
 Her books include The Real Food Cookbook, The Farmer’s Market Cookbook, Real Food: What to Eat and Why, Real Food for Mother and Baby.